v-cakoll/docs.it-it/docs/visual-basic/language-reference/objects/my-computer-registry-object.md

 ## <a name="remarks"></a>Note
  Per informazioni sui metodi e le proprietà dell'oggetto `My.Computer.Registry` , vedere <xref:Microsoft.VisualBasic.MyServices.RegistryProxy>.

- Per ulteriori informazioni, vedere [lettura e scrittura nel registro di sistema](../../../visual-basic/developing-apps/programming/computer-resources/reading-from-and-writing-to-the-registry.md).
+ For more information, see [Reading from and Writing to the Registry](../../../visual-basic/developing-apps/programming/computer-resources/reading-from-and-writing-to-the-registry.md).

 > [!NOTE]
-> È anche possibile modificare il registro di sistema usando i metodi <xref:Microsoft.Win32.Registry?displayProperty=nameWithType> della classe.
+> You can also manipulate the registry by using methods of the <xref:Microsoft.Win32.Registry?displayProperty=nameWithType> class.

 ## <a name="requirements"></a>Requisiti
  **Spazio dei nomi:** <xref:Microsoft.VisualBasic.MyServices>

- **Classe:** (fornisce l'accesso <xref:Microsoft.Win32.Registry>a) <xref:Microsoft.VisualBasic.MyServices.RegistryProxy>
+ **Class:** <xref:Microsoft.VisualBasic.MyServices.RegistryProxy> (provides access to <xref:Microsoft.Win32.Registry>)

- **Assembly** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)
+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>Vedere anche